incognitochain/documentation/docs/Tech/Scalibility/Multiview: a new approach for PBFT implementation.md

 ---
-layout: default
+sidebar_position: 6
-title: Multiview - a new approach for PBFT implementation
+sidebar_label: Multiview - a new approach for PBFT implementation
-nav_order: 6
-parent: Consensus
 ---

 **Multiview: a new approach for PBFT implementation**